The gap persistence theorem for quantum multiparameter estimation: Open problems and conjectures

 \subsection{When does the gap persistence theorem hold for the most informative bound?}

 Theorem~\ref{prop:sepmeas} states that for estimating two parameters, a strong gap persistence theorem holds for the most informative bound and the HCRB.
 A natural question this opens up is whether this is true for estimating more than two parameters.
 Another open question is whether a gap persistence theorem holds for the most informative bound and the NHCRB.
-This is closely related to the attainability of the NHCRB, another important open question.
-If the NHCRB can always be saturated by a separable measurement, then this implies that the gap persistence theorem holds for the NHCRB and the most informative bound.
+It has recently been shown that there are scenarios where the NHCRB cannot be saturated by a separable measurement~\cite{hayashi2022tight,conlon2024role}.
+Hence, in these settings, it is possible to have a gap between the NHCRB and the most informative bound.